jammer-sysops/adbusters-website-2025/src/content/articles/rise-of-the-corporate-charter-revocation-movement.md

 ---
 title: "Rise of the Corporate Charter Revocation Movement"
-publishedOn: 2021-06-28T20:04:05Z
+publishedOn: 2024-11-05
-author: "— from Adbusters’ forthcoming book, *The Third Force: A Field Guide to a New World Order*"
+author: "<p>— from Adbusters’ forthcoming book, <em>The Third Force: A Field Guide to a New World Order</em></p>"
-featuredImage: "/images/articles/60da41f5f0ae2f755bfb6ace_Corporate-independance-TW_600x338.jpg"
+featuredImage: "/images/articles/corporate-independance-tw-600x338.jpg"
 ---

 A corporation has no heart, no soul, no morals.
 When it hurts people or damages the environment, it will feel no sorrow or remorse because it is *intrinsically unable to*.
 (It may sometimes apologize, but that’s not remorse — that’s public relations.)